Ion-The-Prize/PHYS-12-Website/content/maker-portfolio/Axial Flux Motor/content.md

 	- Is a minimum of a 4-8 minute read
 	- Is neatly structured (or, at least, organized)
 	- Contains a reflection section
-	- (Optionally contains) a short summary video up to around 1 minute in length
+	- (Optionally contains) a short preview/summary video up to around 1 minute in length
 - Create a presentation display for the motor

 ##### Kaplan Objectives